melezhik/outthentic-dsl/README.md

 \`Parser' is the program which:

-* parses processes check file line by line
+* parses check file line by line
 * creates and then _executes_ outthentic entry represented by parsed line(s)
 * execution of entry results in one of three :
-    * validation stdout against check expression - if entry is check expression
+    * validation stdout against check expression - if entry is check expression one
-    * generating new outhentic entries - if entry is generator entry
+    * generating new outhentic entries - if entry is generator one
-    * execution of perl code - if entry is perl expression
+    * execution of perl code - if entry is perl expression one

 # Outthentic entries